WCSCourses/PRS_2025/course_modules_2025/Day4_Practical1.md

 ### Part1: Plot Decay of Ancestry LD over time
 Here we explore how Admixture LD varies over time and as a function of the genetic distance between loci.
-In R:
+This script is entirely generating (simulating) the decay curves to be plotted.In R:
 ```
 library(ggplot2)
 library(reshape2)